Flagsmith/flagsmith/docs/docs/basic-features/managing-segments.md

 | `SemVer <`             | Trait value is set to an older SemVer-formatted version than segment value.
 See [SemVer-aware operators](#semver-aware-operators).                |
 | `SemVer <=`            | Trait value is set to an older SemVer-formatted version than segment value or equal to it.
 See [SemVer-aware operators](#semver-aware-operators). |

-Some of the operators in local evaluation mode are only supported in later SDK versions, see [SDK Compatibility/(/clients/overview.md#sdk-compatibility).

 Some of the operators also have special powers, described below.

 ### SemVer-aware operators